35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 [^2] Southwark Plan 2022, P1 Social rented and intermediate housing, Fact box, Social housing and intermediate housing, pg 112

-[^3] The s106, dated 9 Jan 2006, can be found via Southwark’s planning register, using ref 03/AP/1044 in the search box.
+[^3] The 49 extra homes are calculated by subtracting the thirty-one promised in the s106 the eighty homes from the 80 figure displayed on the audit page.
+The s106, dated 9 Jan 2006, can be found via Southwark’s planning register, using ref 03/AP/1044 in the search box.

 [^4] Click on < 1 of 3  > at bottom of webpage, to change pages.